amandaguglieri/hackinglife/docs/sqli-manual-attack.md

 1' OR '1'='1' order by 3;#
 ...
 # Do this until you get an error message and then you will know the number of columns
-# Another method to see the number of columns. ame for
+# Another method to see the number of columns.
 ' OR '1'='1' order by 1;-- -

 # 3. Get which column is being displayed.
 For instance, when we know we have 6 columns: